parthw1/parthw1.github.io/_posts/blog/2017-10-14-gsoc-why-not-give-it-a-try.md

 ---

 GSOC or Goole Summer Of Code one of the most prestigious opportunity to get involved into open source sofware development and also get a paid internship ;)<br>
-People usually wait till their sophomre year to participate into GSOC but one should atleast try to participate and give it a try if you know the basics of programming which one learns in his/her freshman year itself as it would help in getting acquainted with open source and an opportunity to learn a lot of new things.
+People usually wait till their sophomre year to participate into GSOC, but I think that one should atleast try to participate and give it a try if you know the basics of programming which one learns in his/her freshman year itself as it would help in getting acquainted with open source and an opportunity to learn a lot of new things.

 **Step 1:** What I would suggest to go and check the list of orgs selected this year <a href ="https://summerofcode.withgoogle.com/organizations/">here</a> , read the details about all orgs and find the one whose idea attracts you.
 If you are getting confused about selecting org then just shortlist your most preferred orgs.